-Cash equivalents include investments in money market funds in financial institutions which management believes are financially strong and are used to meet the operating needs of the organization.
+Cash equivalents include investments in money market funds in financial institutions which management believes are financially strong.
 Deposits are insured by the Federal Deposit Insurance Corporation ("FDIC") up to certain limits.
 From time to time, cash and cash equivalents may exceed FDIC limits.
+At July 31, 2019, the portion of the balance exceeding the FDIC insurance limits is \$69,000.